akcgjc007/FutureGov/README.md

 ## Mocha tests
 ```
-  EthGov
+  futuregov
     ✓ is correctly deployed on ganache-cli test network.
+107343
     ✓ allows candidates to register.
-(58ms)
+(64ms)
     ✓ does't allow a candidate to register twice.
-(85ms)
+(98ms)
     ✓ allows users to vote.
-(121ms)
+(125ms)
     ✓ allows users to switch their vote.
-(133ms)
+(137ms)
-    ✓ does't allow users to vote invalid candidate (97ms)
+    ✓ does't allow users to vote invalid candidate (87ms)
     ✓ allow users to claim for governance change.
-(158ms)
+(153ms)
     ✓ allows users to switch their vote.
-(212ms)
+(223ms)
+Gas for candidate register:  107427
+Gas for candidate register:  92427
+    ✓ consumes gas for candidate registration.
+(57ms)
+Gas for voting:  66757
+Gas for voting:  43732
+Gas for voting:  43732
+Gas for voting:  43732
+Gas for voting:  43732
+Gas for voting:  43732
+Gas for voting:  43732
+Gas for voting:  31132
+Gas for voting:  31132
+Gas for voting:  31132
+    ✓ consumes gas for voting.
+(352ms)

-  8 passing (1s)
+  10 passing (2s)

 ```

 ## Contributors